 What is the Summer Health Professions Education Program?

-The 6-week program will take place on the University of Florida campus, with on-campus room and board.
-We are very excited about this opportunity and hope that this will be informative to students interested in the Health Science field.
+The six-week program takes place on the University of Florida campus, with on-campus room and board.
+We are very excited about this opportunity and hope that this will be informative to students interested in the health science field.

 SHPEP offers a variety academic and professional experiences such as ...

 - Academic enrichment in the basic sciences and quantitative topics.

 - Career development sessions concerning the admissions process.